 Personal data held by HR and Payroll

-All personal information for staff will be held securely and confidentially on iTrent in line with the Data Protection Act (1998).
+All personal information for staff will be held securely and confidentially on iTrent in line with the Data Protection Act.
 The University will only process personal data in accordance with our registration under the Data Protection Act.

 The University is obliged under Inland Revenue requirements to retain information on your home and residential address.
 It also needs to maintain other contact details such as home / mobile telephone number and next of kin details so that it is able to contact you or your next of kin where this is required in an emergency.

 The University has a duty under the Equality Act (2010) to monitor and review practice within the organisation to ensure fair treatment in employment practices.
-The Act has introduced what are now called protected characteristics (e.g. disability, gender, race, age, etc.).
+The Act has introduced what is now called protected characteristics (e.g. age; disability; race; religion or belief; sex; and sexual orientation).
 The University is only able to monitor against these characteristics if it has this information on its staff.